 - Adjust the color temperature of 100% white to D65 using the display custom grayscale calibration controls.
-Note that, if the color gamut is to be calibrated, the selected color temperature in the display should be one where the red, green and blue primaries are outside the CIE color triangle for the desired color space. - Some high-end displays have advanced calibration menus.
+Note that, if the color gamut is to be calibrated, the selected color temperature in the display should be one where the red, green and blue primaries are outside the CIE color triangle for the desired color space. - If the display 100% White Point cannot be calibrated, select a "Color Mode" in the display that gives a result for the 100% White Point that is close to the D65 specification.
+The use the Radiance CMS "White" calibration to adjust the 100% White Point. - Some high-end displays have advanced calibration menus.
 An experienced calibrator may choose to use some these features to do additional calibration before calibration is completed using Lumagen controls.